Alexander Berkman: The Ludlow massacre and the Lexington Avenue explosion

 In September 1913, the United Mine Workers called a strike against coal-mining companies in Ludlow, Colorado.
 The largest mining company was the Rockefeller family-owned Colorado Fuel & Iron Company.
-On April 20, 1914, the Colorado National Guard attacked a tent colony of striking miners and their families and, during a day-long fight, 26 people were killed.
+On April 20, 1914, the Colorado National Guard fought a tent colony of striking miners and, during the day-long fight, 26 people were killed.

 During the strike, Berkman organized demonstrations in New York in support of the miners.
-In May and June, he and other anarchists led several protests against John D. Rockefeller, Jr. The protests eventually moved from New York City to Rockefeller's home in Tarrytown, New York, and resulted in beatings, arrests, and imprisonments of anarchists.
+In May and June, he and other anarchists led several protests against John D. Rockefeller Jr. The protests eventually moved from New York City to Rockefeller's home in Tarrytown, New York, and resulted in beatings, arrests, and imprisonments of anarchists.
 The strong police response to the Tarrytown protests led to a bomb plot by several Ferrer Center anarchists.

 In July, three associates of Berkman—Charles Berg, Arthur Caron, and Carl Hanson—began collecting dynamite and storing it at the apartment of another conspirator, Louise Berger.
 Some sources, including Charles Plunkett, one of the surviving conspirators, say that Berkman was the chief conspirator, the oldest and most experienced member of the group.
 Berkman denied any involvement or knowledge of the plan.

 At 9 a.m. on July 4, Berger left her apartment for the Mother Earth offices.
 Fifteen minutes later a deadly explosion took place.
 The bomb had exploded prematurely, shaking the sixth story of Berger's tenement building, wrecking the three upper floors and killing Berg, Caron, Hanson, and a woman, Marie Chavez, who apparently was not involved in the conspiracy.
 Berkman arranged the dead men's funerals.